-Copyright 2001 Dan Browning .
+Copyright 2001-2003 Dan Browning <dan.browning@kavod.com>.
 This document is freely redistributable under terms of the GNU General Public License.

 1.2.
 Purpose

 The purpose of this document is to help others take advantage of CVS and Interchange together to increase the quality of their programming, whether they are sole developers or part of a large team of programmers, graphic artists, and HTML design gurus.
 Portions of it apply to general CVS setup and use, but it is geared toward the average developer using Interchange to implement an e-commerce website.